 Post-Master’s Clinical Doctor of Nursing Practice Program

-The Post-Master’s Clinical Doctor of Nursing Practice (DNP) program is designed for Advanced Practice Nurses (APN) who have graduated from a MSN program and are interested in pursuing a program to enhance their clinical leadership skills and develop a clinical area of expertise in their practice area.
+The Post-Master’s Clinical Doctor of Nursing Practice (DNP) program is designed for Advanced Practice Nurses (APN) who have graduated from a MSN program and are interested in pursuing a program to enhance their clinical innovation skills and develop a clinical area of expertise in their practice area.

 The Yale Clinical DNP is designed for APNs working part or full time in a clinical role who would like to pursue doctoral education as they develop their clinical knowledge and experience.
 The Clinical DNP graduate will apply the knowledge gained in their course work and clinical collaborations to develop new clinical practices, processes, and roles that will contribute to better health for all people.

 Students will be enrolled in the Clinical DNP pathway as part-time students.

 For questions or more information regarding the DNP program, please contact: YSN Admissions

 “The program is just starting out, but we can already observe how these students and graduates are applying their YSN education to improve the care of their patients,” says Joanne DeSanto Iennaco PhD, APRN, PMHNP-BC, FAAN, Director of the Clinical DNP Program.
 “Students and alumni are securing grants and scholarships for their work and being saluted as innovators in their areas of clinical expertise.”

 Members of the 2022 Inaugural Cohort are actively sharing the knowledge and expertise developed in the program.
 YSN caught up with a few current students and recent alumni to share some of their recent achievements: Post-Master’s Clinical Doctor of Nursing Practice DNPs Present Research, Receive Scholarships.